MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-setup-bank-data-conversion-service.md

 > [!NOTE]
 > The AMC Banking 365 Fundamentals extension may impose a limit on the number of lines that can be exported in one file.
 You will receive an error message if the limit is exceeded.
 It is recommended that bank statement files do not exceed 1000 lines as the processing time in the AMC Banking 365 Fundamentals extension may otherwise increase significantly.

-## <a name="to-sign-your-company-up-for-the-amc-banking--fundamentals-extension" />To sign your company up for the AMC Banking 365 Fundamentals extension
+## <a name="to-sign-your-company-up-for-the-amc-banking-365-fundamentals-extension" />To sign your company up for the AMC Banking 365 Fundamentals extension
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Bank Data Conv.
 Service Setup**, and then choose the related link.
 2. The **Bank Data Conv.
 Service Setup** page opens with three fields prefilled with relevant URLs of the provider of AMC Banking 365 Fundamentals extension.